-The below cues added by yoga teachers show multiple ways to do Navasana depending on the focus of your yoga sequence and the ability of your students.
+The below cues and yoga sequences added by yoga teachers show multiple ways to do Navasana depending on the focus of your yoga sequence and the ability of your students.

 To view the complete steps and corresponding yoga sequence, please consider signing-up to Tummee.com yoga sequence builder that is trusted by yoga teachers worldwide to plan their yoga classes.
 Learn more.

 If at any time you feel your thighs begin to work harder than your abs, bend your knees or drop your feet to the mat (knees bent) so that you may enga... ...

 * Exhale and lean your torso back slightly as you bend your knees and lift legs slightly off the floor. * Lift your heart centre and stretch your arm... ...

 A. Releasing the body from Malasana, sit down on the mat or blanket and stretch the legs out in front of you keeping the spine straight.
 B. Inhale ... ...